lethargilistic/t2-start/install.md

 `npm install -g t2-cli`

 *Note: If you get the common npm EACCES error, correct it by [fixing npm permissions](https://docs.npmjs.com/getting-started/fixing-npm-permissions) and then running `npm install -g t2-cli` again.
-Using sudo is not recommended.
+Using sudo is not recommended [because it leads to vulnerabilities or broken installations](https://givan.se/do-not-sudo-npm/#why-not-).
 Here is a handy [shell script](https://github.com/glenpike/npm-g_nosudo#npm-g_nosudo) to fix permissions issues.*

 Finally, you will need to install Tessel USB rules: